gbhl/bhl-europe/portal/drupal/www/sites/all/modules/it4care/ckeditor/README.txt

             'desc' => t('Description of plugin'),
             // The full path to the CKEditor plugin directory, trailing slash included.
             'path' => drupal_get_path('module', 'my_module') . '/plugin_dir/',
+            // Plugin buttons definition [optional]
+            'buttons' => array(
+              'button_name' => array('label' => 'Button label', 'icon' => '/path/to/icon/image'),
+              'button_name' => array('label' => 'Button label', 'icon' => '/path/to/icon/image'),
+              ...
             )
+        )
     );
 }
 Please note that MODULENAME in the code above is the name of the module.

-After the hook is used the plugin will automatically appear on the plugin list for each CKEditor profile where you will be able to enable it as described in the Managing Plugins section.
+After the hook is used the plugin will automatically appear on the plugin list for each CKEditor profile where you will be able to enable it as described in the "Managing Plugins" section.

 Uploading Images and Files
 --------------------------
-There are two ways of uploading files: by using a commercial file browser like CKFinder (http://ckfinder.com) or by using modules like IMCE.
+There are two ways of uploading files:
+- by using a commercial file browser like CKFinder (http://ckfinder.com), an advanced Ajax file manager;
+- by using modules like IMCE.

 To select a preferred file browser, adjust CKEditor profiles in the "Administration panel > Configuration > Content Authoring > CKEditor" section.
 In the "File browser settings" section you can choose which file browser will be used for each profile.
-Note: to choose the upload module, you should install an appropriate Drupal module first.
+Note: to choose an upload module other than CKFinder, you should install an appropriate Drupal module first.

 Installing CKFinder
 -------------------
-CKFinder is an AJAX-based file manager created by CKEditor developers: http://ckfinder.com/.
+CKFinder is an Ajax-based file manager created by CKEditor developers: http://ckfinder.com/.

    1. Download CKFinder for PHP: http://ckfinder.com/download
    2. Unpack CKFinder to the directory containing the CKEditor module and place it in the